 Surprisingly, emails are a very common reason behind a data breach.
 Emails that are sent to the wrong recipient are the most common mistake, as well as emails with unprotected attachments.

-An accidental data breach is still a data breach, so it’s better to make sure your emails are secured and encrypted even if they are accidentally sent to wrong recipients.
+An accidental data breach is still a data breach, so make sure your emails are secured and encrypted.
+This way, even if they are accidentally sent to wrong recipients.

 Update: The ICO is sharing more and more information on specific circumstances and it’s interesting to note that a business email is protected under GDPR IF it contacts the ability to identify someone properly.
 The most common way is: [email protected] so with that in mind you should be wary about contacting businesses as well!
 Check out this page by the ICO about marketing to businesses here: https://ico.org.uk/for-organisations/in-your-sector/marketing/the-rules-around-business-to-business-marketing-the-gdpr-and-pecr/

 For more information on GDPR email compliance, check out the 5 ways your emails could be breaching GDPR HERE >>> https://towerwatchtech.com/5-ways-your-emails-could-breach-gdpr/